Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 ## Introduction

-:::{dropdown} Do you know Git history?
+:::{dropdown} Do you know git history?
 :color: info
 :icon: info
 **Linus** created open source system Linux in 1991.
 In 2005, **Linus** spent two weeks writing a distributed version control system in C language to manage the Linux system's source code. **Github** was founded in April 2008 by Chris Wanstrath, PJ Hyett, and Tom Preston-Werner to host versions based on Git.